Bitesize Irish Customers

-I enjoy the variety of material available to use via Cúrsaí.
-The support and patience of the administrators via Pobal.
+I enjoy the variety of material available.
+The support and patience of the community manager via Bitesize Pobal.
 Meeting like minded people from across the World.
 Sharing tips and resources on learning Gaeilge.

 My favourite part is meeting via Zoom for Beo and Glaoch Cogar Mogar and when I can do it, arrange Members Beo to get more reading and speaking experience.